kean/Nuke/README.md

     return _nuke_sha1(data, UInt32(data.count))
 })
 ```

+> If you enable aggressive disk cache, make sure that you also disable native URL cache (see `DataLoader`), or you might end up storing the same image data twice.

+When enabling disk cache you must provide a `keyEncoder` function which takes image request's url as a parameter and produces a key which can be used as a valid filename.
+The [demo project uses sha1](https://gist.github.com/kean/f5e1975e01d5e0c8024bc35556665d7b) to generate those keys.

 The public API for disk cache and the API for using custom disk caches is going to be available in the future versions.